 In 1982 I took pictures at the Plexus performance space in Chelsea and I was the first to document Plexus events on an ongoing basis and following Plexus on the Lower East Side and then in Rome.
 In 1985 I performed in the multilayered Plexus event Goya Time.
-Since 1986 I created a kind of iconic Marilyn Monroe character, "performing" and taking polaroid photos of what was happening on stage.
-In the early 80's I continued to experiment with photo self layered Plexus event Goya Time.
-Since 1986 I created a kind of iconic Marilyn Monroe character. "performing" and taking polaroid photos of what was happening on stage.
-In the early 80's I continued to portraits, often using mirrors, which led to the Plexus recall performances where I made photos of the photos in the photos of previous events in which were other photo in the photos, etc. This led to a polaroid book collaboration with Sandro who started to "play" with the all the polaroids, creating a kind of art altar installation.
+Since 1986 I created a kind of iconic Marilyn Monroe character, "performing" and taking Polaroid photos of what was happening on stage.

+In the early 80's I continued to portraits, often using mirrors, which led to the Plexus recall performances where I made photos of the photos in the photos of previous events in which were other photo in the photos, etc. This led to Polaroid book collaboration with "play" with Sandro who started to Polaroid's, creating a kind of art altar installation.
 My experience in Plexus during the 80's was a receiving of energy connection within a world wide group.
 Plexus gave a broader context and a deeper meaning to my artistic endeavors than they had in isolation.
 Suddenly, I was less isolated in the world.
-To my mind, the world became more fragmented in the 90's age of Intenet.
+To my mind, the world became more fragmented in the 90's age of Internet.

-Kanter describes Plexus compressionist process of taking "photos in the photos" of Plexus participants holding photos of other Plexus evenrs, or of the same people but of other events, holding photos of preview events, and creating new art operatic forms which are characteristic features of the Plexus "compressionist" art process which was theorized by Lenny Horowitz in the middle of the 80's.
-Kanter also points out how Plexus experience increased her artistic awareness of being part of a collective art effort which turned into an healing art process and a release of energy from art.
+Kanter describes Plexus compressionist process of taking "photos in the photos" of Plexus participants holding photos of other Plexus events, where photos of preview events were also showed up, creating new forms art operatic as characteristic features of "Plexus compressionism" theorized by Lenny Horowitz.
+Kanter also how Plexus points out experience increased her artistic awareness of being part of a collective art effort which turned into a healing art process, a release of energy from art.